Why you should consider the flu vaccine

 Catching or passing on the flu virus following immunisation is never an issue with the adult flu vaccination, as it doesn't contain any live virus.
 That means it's impossible for the virus to multiply - and absolutely impossible for it to 'give you flu'.

 There are two main reasons people are convinced this happens.
-Firstly, we give the flu immunisation in winter, when many people are coming down with viruses anyway.
+First, we give the flu immunisation in winter, when many people are coming down with viruses anyway.
 If you have the flu immunisation and develop a streaming nose two days later, you may well blame the vaccine even though it would have happened anyway.
-And secondly, the whole point of the vaccine is to prime your body to fight off the real flu virus if you're exposed to it.
+And second, the whole point of the vaccine is to prime your body to fight off the real flu virus if you're exposed to it.
 This immune process can result in you feeling a bit achy and cold-y; but this definitely isn't flu either.

 Can you infect others after you've been given the jab?